Julie-Ann Campbell

-Julie-Ann Patricia Campbell (born 14 August 1986) is an Australian politician and trade unionist who previously served as the Secretary of the Queensland branch of the Australian Labor Party.
+Julie-Ann Patricia Campbell (born 14 August 1986) is an Australian politician and trade unionist who has served as MP for the Division of Moreton since the 2025 Australian federal election.
+Previously she served as the Secretary of the Queensland branch of the Australian Labor Party from 2018 to 2022.

-She previously served as President of the UQ Union during 2007 and later graduated with degrees in Law and Arts (Hons).
-Julie-Ann was admitted to the Supreme Court of Queensland in 2012, was a policy advisor in the Queensland Government and Industrial Officer at the Australian Manufacturing Workers Union (AMWU).
+Campbell was president of the University of Queensland Union during 2007 and later graduated with degrees in Law and Arts (Hons).
+Campbell was admitted to the Supreme Court of Queensland in 2012, was a policy advisor in the Queensland Government and Industrial Officer at the Australian Manufacturing Workers Union (AMWU).
 Most recently, she was an associate partner at global consultancy firm Ernst & Young.

 Previously the party's vice president, Campbell is the first woman to become secretary, the party's most senior executive position.

-As a branch member of the ALP in 2013, Ms Campbell moved a motion (which was subsequently ratified) at Labor's annual conference that the Labor Parliamentary Leader be elected by rank and file members.
+As a branch member of the ALP in 2013, Campbell moved a motion (which was subsequently ratified) at Labor's annual conference that the Labor Parliamentary Leader be elected by rank and file members.

-In the 2025 Australian federal election, she was elected MP for the Division of Moreton.
+Campbell was a dual citizen of Canada and Australia by birth until she renounced her Canadian citizenship effective 2 November 2024.